Vadskye/Rise/docs/standard_effects.md

 * +1.5 levels: +1a/+1d
 * Shared:
 * +0 levels: trade -1a/-1d for minor benefit
+* +1 levels: add glancing blow mechanic
+  * Mathematically, this should be +2 levels to match +1 accuracy.
+However, at high levels the game plays better if this effect is common, so discount it to incentivize people to choose it.
+  * This should not be found on spells below rank 3 to make sure the game plays differently at different levels
 * +2 levels: +1a/+1d with other minor buff
 * +2 levels: +1 area size
 * +2 levels: +1 rank to condition